MHChlagou/KafkaProducerConsumer/README.md

 Move to the directory where the docker compose file placed -> Run the cmd : docker-compose up -d

-Once it running the second steps is to run the producer project and sending your Json data by typping this URL : http://127.0.0.1:9001/kafka/publish/{name} , you can put your name for Example : Hedi.
+Once it running the second steps is to run the producer project and sending your Json data by typping this URL : http://127.0.0.1:9001/kafka/publish/all

 After that run the consumer project and try to look in the console logs : you have to see something like this :
+{id= 1, name='Hedi', dept='Informatique', salary=60000}
-{name='Hedi', dept='Informatique', salary=60000}
+{id= 2, name='Peter', dept='Informatique', salary=60000}

 ## I hope this samples Kafka projects can help you :)